flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 (`templateKotlinGradlePluginVersion`), make sure that the framework integration & benchmark tests are running with at least this KGP version.

-For information aboout the latest version, check https://kotlinlang.org/docs/releases.html#release-details.
+For information about the latest version, check https://kotlinlang.org/docs/releases.html#release-details.

 #### The Android Gradle Plugin (AGP)
 When updating the Android Gradle Plugin (AGP) versions used in project templates